Determining hyperbolic 3-manifolds by their surfaces: Proof of Theorem

 \begin{theorem}[Soma] If $M$ is a closed, orientable, hyperbolic 3--manifold with

 then any immersed virtual fiber in $M$ of genus $g$ is embedded. \end{theorem}

-Theorem \ref{soma} in tandem with the above conditions on $\mathrm{InjRad}(M_i),\mathrm{Vol}(M)$ implies that there is $i_{g,s} \in\mathbf{N}$ such that if $i \geq i_{g,s}$, the virtual fiber group $\Delta_0$ corresponds to an embedded incompressible surface of genus $g$ in $M_i$.
-This incompressible surface greatly limits the structural possibilities for the manifolds $M_i$.
+Theorem \ref{soma} with the above conditions on $\mathrm{InjRad}(M_i),\mathrm{Vol}(M)$ implies that there is $i_{g,s} \in\mathbf{N}$ such that if $i \geq i_{g,s}$, the virtual fiber group $\Delta_0$ corresponds to an embedded incompressible surface of genus $g$ in $M_i$.
+This incompressible surface limits the possibilities for the $M_i$.
 Specifically, $M_i$ is either a fiber bundle over the circle with fiber group $\Delta_0$, or $M_i$ is the union of two twisted $I$--bundles.
 Moreover, in the latter case, we have a double cover $N_i\rightarrow M_i$ such that $N_i$ is a fiber bundle with fiber group $\Delta_0$ (see \cite[Ch 11]{He}).

 We now leverage the above fiber bundle structure to obtain bounds for the rank of $\Gamma_i$ for $i$ sufficiently large.
 The rank of $\Gamma_i$ will be denoted by $\mathrm{Rank}(\Gamma_i)$.

 \begin{lemma} There exists $i_0 \geq i_{g,s}$ such that if $i \geq i_0$, then $g +1 \leq \mathrm{Rank}(\Gamma_i) \leq 2g+2$. \end{lemma}